Econ 101 - Microeconomics » Summer 2021 » iVat Chapter 4

 B. The supply curve will shift to the right.

-D. The supply curve will stay in place.
+D. The supply curve will shift to the left.

 Question #10